Do you think playing CS:GO with a ping rate of less than 5 is impossible? Think again!

 - Bandwidth: 2 TB

-SteamCMD also known as steam console client which is a command-line version of steam client.
-It allows the installation and upgrade of a dedicated server.
+Note: SteamCMD also known as steam console client is a command-line version of steam.

 Downloading and Installing SteamCMD